Interaction of Strain and Nuclear Spins in Silicon: Quadrupolar Effects on Ionized Donors

-A uniaxial strain $\epsilon_\perp$ applied to the cubic Si crystal reduces the cubic symmetry and results in an electric field gradient $V_\perp$ which interacts with the arsenic nuclear spin, giving a nonzero quadrupole energy $hf_Q=hV_{\perp}eq$, where $e$ is the elementary charge.
-The change in resonance frequency is described by (i) a first order shift $\Delta f_{Q1}\propto f_Q$ of the ``outer" transitions $m_I=3/2\leftrightarrow 1/2$ and $-3/2\leftrightarrow -1/2$, and (2) a second order shift $\Delta f_{Q2}\propto f_Q^2/f_0$ of all four resonance lines, including and most easily observed on the ``inner" transition $m_I = 1/2\leftrightarrow -1/2$ (Fig.~2A).
-In our proof-of-principle experiments, strain is applied by cementing a thin silicon sample to a sapphire substrate which results in uniaxial strain $\epsilon_{\perp}$ at low temperature, caused by the different thermal expansion coefficients of the materials (Fig.~2 B).
+A uniaxial strain $\epsilon_\perp$ applied to the cubic Si crystal reduces the cubic symmetry and results in an electric field gradient $V_\perp$ which interacts with the arsenic nuclear spin, giving a nonzero quadrupole energy $hf_Q=V_{\perp}eq$.
+The change in resonance frequency is described by (i) a first order shift $\Delta f_{Q1}\propto f_Q$ of the ``outer" transitions $m_I=3/2\leftrightarrow 1/2$ and $-3/2\leftrightarrow -1/2$, and (2) a second order shift $\Delta f_{Q2}\propto f_Q^2/f_0$ of all four resonance lines, including and most easily observed on the ``inner" transition $m_I = 1/2\leftrightarrow -1/2$ [Fig.~2 (a)].
+In our proof-of-principle experiments, strain is applied by cementing a thin silicon sample to a sapphire substrate which results in uniaxial strain $\epsilon_{\perp}$ at low temperature, caused by the different thermal expansion coefficients of the materials [Fig.~2 (b)].
 A precise in-situ measurement of the resulting strain is provided by the change of the hyperfine interaction of electron and nuclear spin of the neutral donor in the case of strain applied in the $[100]$ direction of the crystal \cite{wilson_electron_1961}.
 We find an expansion of $\epsilon_{\perp}\sim 2.9\times 10^{-4}$.
 This corresponds to an in-plane compression of $\epsilon_{\parallel} \sim -3.8\times 10^{-4}$, in agreement with the thermal expansion coefficients for Si and c-plane sapphire \cite{ibach_thermal_1969, lucht_precise_2003}.
-Due to the high reproducibility of the strain observed in all of the $(100)$ Si-sapphire stacks investigated and the isotropy of the thermal expansion in Si, we assume that the applied strain is equal in $(111)$ stacks, to which this method to measure $\epsilon_{\perp}$ cannot be applied.
+Due to the high reproducibility of the strain observed in all of the $(100)$ Si-sapphire stacks investigated and the isotropy of the thermal expansion in Si, we assume that the applied strain is equal in $(111)$ stacks, to which this method to measure $\epsilon_{\perp}$ cannot be applied because of the symmetry of the conduction band minima \cite{wilson_electron_1961}.